Authored by the expert who managed and guided the team behind the Ghana Property Pack

 Is mortgage a viable option for foreigners in Accra right now?

-Getting a mortgage as a foreigner in Accra is possible but only viable for a minority of buyers, mainly because of high local-currency interest rates (often above 20%), strict documentation requirements, and limited loan-to-value ratios.
+Getting a mortgage as a foreigner in Accra in 2026 is technically possible but only practical for a small minority of buyers, because interest rates are high, documentation requirements are strict, and most banks prefer to lend to borrowers with strong Ghana-based income or verifiable foreign earnings.

 You can also read our latest update about mortgage and interest rates in Ghana.